MattBunch/Digital-Rain-Project/DEVLOG.md

 - Starting position generator functions editted for North and South.
 - Debug info editted, average calculator added.
 - generateXEast fixed, west direction adjusted for taking in word size and font size parameters but still requires some calculations.
+- Change string length added with "q" and "a" keys.